Nikitajadala13/Virtual-Mouse-Using-Hand-Gesture-Recognition-/README.md

 - Process finger positions to identify gestures.
 - Use PyAutoGUI to control mouse actions.
 - Apply smoothing techniques for stable cursor movement.

-- Testing Phase: Test gesture accuracy, responsiveness, and performance under different lighting conditions.
-- Deployment Phase: Run locally on a system with a webcam.
-Can be shared via GitHub.

 ### 💡 Proposed System
 The proposed system replaces a physical mouse with hand gestures detected via a webcam.